erin-bristow/reddit-alerts/README.md

 py -O main.py
 ```

 Currently, the function flagged_posts() in main.py will output posts that match the regexes in regex_list.py, and display the sentiment analysis of the post body and title (positive/negative).
 This information will be placed in posts.txt.
 There is a posts.txt file in this repository if you would like to view an example.
+The example was run by searching the last 100 posts in reddit.com/r/USC for the keyword 'blackboard'.

 If you run the above command omitting the -O flag, the output will be displayed in the terminal in addition to in posts.txt.